hyperledger/cello/README.md

 If environment is prepared, then we can start cello service.

+- Run Services

-- Start service locally
+* Start service locally

   ```bash
   $ make local
   ```

-- Optional: Build essential images for cello service (the docker hub image auto build haven't ready, in the future you can ignore this step.)
+* Optional: Build essential images for cello service (the docker hub image auto build haven't ready, in the future you can ignore this step.)

   - Build docker images
     ```bash